bobbicodes/mecca/README.md

 You begin by entering notes to build the bassline, using the menu to change note length.
 A semicolon (;) enters a rest.
 Use the play option any time to hear what you've got.
 If you mess up just fix it, there's unlimited undo!
-When satisfied with your bassline, save it and move on to the lead.
+When satisfied with your bassline, move on to the lead.

-When you save a song, you will then have <song>.mec and <song>-bass.mec, which you can hack on in your text editor.
+# About the .mec file format

+One of the project's goals is to create music data files that are easy to read, edit and share.
+For this reason it uses .mec files, which are simply text files that contain a list of notes and their attributes, one note per line, like this:

+    as2-square-half
+    f2-square-half
+    r-quarter
+    as2-square-quarter
+    as2-square-eighth
+    c3-square-eighth
+    d3-square-eighth
+    ds3-square-eighth

+One file is used per instrument.
+Open it in any text editor and change stuff, copy sections, etc.

 # TODO

+As of the current version, in order to play a song that was recorded elsewhere, you need to have the right samples on your machine.
+That's because it produces the notes dynamically as they are being recorded, the program ships with no sounds at all.
+To get around this, simply record a scratch track and just mash all of the notes, and then you'll have all the samples!

-The spacebar-menu thing is cool, but would be twice as fast to switch note values if we give them dedicated keys.
+The spacebar-menu thing is alright, but we can do much better and give dedicated keys to the note-length functions.
-When we do it with ncurses for mouse support we can use the arrow and/or function keys.
+The plan is to move this into C with ncurses and add support for mouse, arrow and function keys.

 ## LICENSE